 God stated that King Ahab did more evil in his eyes than any other king before him.
 When the Lord of heaven makes this kind of comment about a person’s life this clearly reveals that God was not pleased with Ahab’s rule.
 God said that Ahab didn’t think much was wrong with the evil things that he did while he ruled.
-He married a foreign woman named Jezebel who worshipped the god Baal and he built a temple to honor this god in Samaria.
+He married a foreign woman named Jezebel who worshiped the god Baal and he built a temple to honor this god in Samaria.
 He also built altars and idols to another pagan deity named Asherah.
 He allowed Jezebel to kill godly priests and a godly man named Naboth.
 He also created problems for the prophet Elijah while he was alive.
-He appears on the Biblical Timeline Chart starting in 932 BC.
+He appears on the Amazing Bible Timeline with World History starting in 932 BC.

-Ahab was the son of King Omri a former military commander who had taken over the throne after he assassinated another military leader named Zimri who was a self-proclaimed king.
+Ahab was the son of King Omri a former military commander who had taken over the throne after laying siege to Tirzah.
+Self-proclaimed king Zimri set fire to the palace around himself after seeing the city was taken.
 Omri was a wicked ruler and he taught his son his evil ways.
 After Omri had passed away Ahab took what he had learned from his father and put it into practice while he ruled Israel.
 Ahab name means ” father’s brother” or “uncle”.

 - 1 Kings 18 King Ahab and the prophets of Baal versus Elijah the Prophet on Mt.
 Carmel.

 - 1 Kings 21 Jezebel kills Naboth and takes his lands for King Ahab.

 - 1 Kings 22: 29 – 39 King Ahab dies and his blood is licked up by dogs.

 - Unique circular format - over 1,000 references at your fingertips on this wonderful study companion